Hunnser86/android-crime-reporting-app/README.md

   use it.
 I asked the first person to test it on mobile devices such as , mobile phones and tablets.

     They were asked to check both orientations, to see if the responsiveness worked.
-    They were also asked to check the site accross Chrome, Firefox and Opera browsers to check compatability.
+    They were also asked to check the site accross Chrome, Firefox and Opera browsers to check compatibility.

   * For the next test I asked three people to check the desktop version of the app.
 Each of them had a different browser.
 One had Chrome, one had Firefox and one had Opera.